Analyzing the Worst Five for Super Bowl Ad Effectiveness Calls to Question: Were these Ads were Pre-Tested?

 So, when we see ads scoring in the low double digits, we are alarmed.
 Given that a 30-second spot purchased for Super Bowl sold for about $5 million this year, according to Claire Groden in Fortune, one would think every ad was carefully pre-tested before debuting on the international stage.
-Sadly, we doubt any of the Bottom Five ever saw the testing "light of day."
+Sadly, we doubt any of the Bottom Five ever saw the creative testing "light of day."
 You decide.

 #57 (out of 61) – QuickBooks – “Death-Wish Coffee” – ABX Index 72